 The U.S. Coast Guard advises all vessels to exercise caution in any area where the GICW intersects major shipping channels.
 A "Security Call" on VHF channel 13 is requested prior to crossing any shipping channels, especially during periods of restricted visibility.

 At last count, a total of 13 bridges cross the Gulf Intracoastal Waterway between Carrabelle and Perdido Key, FL.
 The fixed bridges along this route provide a minimum vertical clearances of 50’.

 This list is believed to be accurate as of

 If any errors or omissions are noted, please e-mail us at

 with any corrections or recommendations.

 The above tables can be downloaded for your personal and private use.
 They list the bridges, their schedules, and restrictions in statute miles, nautical miles, and kilometers along Florida’s Panhandle segment of the Intracoastal Waterway from Carrabelle, FL to the Alabama state line.

 The minimum authorized clearance of overhead cables crossing this section of the GICW is 70 feet and is found on West Bay Creek at (MM "272.5 EHL".)

 Caution - Many of the overhead cables over the waterway carry high voltage, and an extra margin of safety should be allowed when the weather is threatening.

 Tidal ranges are fairly small along Florida’s panhandle coast.
-Under normal conditions the mean range of tide averages slightly about 1.5’ at Carrabella and decreases to approximately 1.1’ at Pensacola.
+Under normal conditions the mean range of tide averages slightly above 1.5’ at Carrabella and decreases to approximately 1.1’ at Pensacola.